 Beginning January 1, 2021

-- All employers, not just employers with 16 or more employees in Colorado, must provide PHEL to their Colorado employees;
+- All employers, not just employers with 16 or more employees, must provide PHEL to their Colorado employees;

 - Employers must ensure their policies and practices comply with this new Department guidance.

 On July 14, 2020, Colorado Governor Jared Polis signed into law the HWFA, requiring all private employers with at least one employee who works in Colorado to provide earned paid sick and safe time leave.
 Employers with 16 or more employees must begin providing earned paid sick and safe time leave on January 1, 2021.
 All employers, regardless of size, must begin providing earned paid sick and safe time leave effective January 1, 2022.

 HWFA also establishes a separate and additional type of leave, Public Health Emergency Leave, that is triggered during a public health emergency as follows:

 - For employees who normally work 40 hours or more per week: at least 80 hours

 - For employees who normally work fewer than 40 hours in a week: the greater of either the amount of time the employee is scheduled to work in a 14-day period or the amount of time the employee actually works during an average 14-day period.

 In a public health emergency (as defined by the HFWA), employees can use PHEL for the following needs: